lias-laboratory/jerboa-rebuild/presentations/cgvc2023/script.md

 creation.

-<a id="orgd8265fd"></a>
+<a id="org7b6d4f5"></a>

 # Detecting topological events

-<a id="orgb9f03dc"></a>
+<a id="orgdc4aab3"></a>

 ## Creation

+We continue with the same object and the same rule but this time we study the creation of this <0,2> edge orbit incident to n1 and these edges.

-Here, the edge orbit only contains created nodes therefore the orbit is created.
+This orbit only contains created nodes, that is the orbit is created.

-By Jerboa&rsquo;s syntactic conditions a created node matches all the possible dimensions and a created orbit is necessarily complete.
+Jerboa rules&rsquo; syntaxes imposes a created node matches all the possible dimensions.

-Therefore, since the edge orbit created in the rule is complete, the edges it matches in the gmap are created.
+Thus this orbit is complete and entirely creates these edges.

-When starting a modeler, all rules are pre-processed with such a syntactic analysis.
-This allows a static detection of all occurring events at the moment a rule is applied.
+All rules are pre-processed with such a syntactic analysis.
+In practice no more computing is necessary for this event when applying this rule.

-<a id="org92612a1"></a>
+<a id="org7769251"></a>

 ## Transition

 Now a more complex event, the split.

-<a id="org978452c"></a>
+<a id="org12d0e75"></a>

 ## Split

-There are two kind of splits: implicit and explicit.
+There are two kind of splits: through implicit and explicit link.

-<a id="org48c0062"></a>
+<a id="orgd1dd1bb"></a>

 ### implicit

-In the right-hand side of the rule, the face orbit&rsquo;s second implicit links are either deleted or rewritten from 1 to 2.
-Therefore, the orbit is split through implicit 1-links in the rule.

-The right-hand side matches exactly four faces because there is neither 0- nor 1-links to connect them (otherwise there wouldn&rsquo;t be any split).
+Once again, same rule, same object and we go back with the <0,1> face orbit.

+In this example, we take interest into this (montrer) second implicit 1-link.
+On the left, each node&rsquo;s second implicit link is either deleted or rewritten into a 2-link.

+Those 1-links (montrer à gauche) are deleted and you can see (montrer) that no second implicit link connects darts with either 0- or 1-links in the object

+Thus, this orbit (montrer à droite) matches several faces

 Additionally, each new face comes from an edge of the former (one).
-This face has four edges, hence the four faces we see here.
+This face has four edges, hence the four faces we see here (montrer).

+<a id="org40eb0f0"></a>

+### transition

+Now we have seen an implicit split, we will see an explicit split.

-<a id="org96535c7"></a>
+<a id="orgf53caaa"></a>

 ### explicit

-Now consider the rule that disconnects two face edges by cutting their 2-links and a new object being a patch of quads.
+We now consider a new object: a patch of quads; and a new rule.
+The rule disconnects two face edges by cutting their explicit 2-link.

-Here we expect to split the edge incident to a0 by cutting its 2-links

-In the right-hand side, the explicit 2-link between n0 and n1 is replaced by one 2-loop for each of them.
-The orbit is split in two and, therefore, the matched edge in the gmap is also split in two.

-Since the edge orbit is complete in the rule, no further verification is needed.
+We take interest into this <0,2> edge orbit incident to n0.
+As in previous slide, the orbit is complete.

+Cutting the explicit 2-link explicitly splits the orbit in two (montrer règle).
+Therefore, in the object, the edge is split and the 2-links have become loops (montrer).

-<a id="org1fdf19c"></a>
+<a id="orga8879b9"></a>

 ### false positive split

-Now, for a vertex orbit, we may expect two splits.

-Yet, the orbit is incomplete, all of its nodes miss a 1-link.

-See, even though the vertex on the right is split, the one at the center is only modified.
+As a last example, we keep the same object, the same rule but we take interest into the <1,2> vertex orbits in the rule.

+To split an edge means to also split their vertices.
+Here, the rule matches two vertices, one incident to a0 (montrer) the other incident to b0 (montrer).

+However, since none of the node matches a 1-link, the orbits are incomplete.
+As a result, the matched vertices in the rule are only a0,a1 and b0,b1.

+(montrer l&rsquo;objet de droite) This boundary vertex (montrer le sommet de bord) is effectively split.
+This vertex at the center (montrer), however, is only modified.
+As you can see, there still exist a 1-2-path in the object between a0 and a1.

 Such situation requires a localized dynamic check to verify whether or not two matched darts belong to the same orbit.

-<a id="org1125e28"></a>
+<a id="orgf2117fd"></a>

 # Transition

-We have seen how to detect two topological events, namely the creation and the split, from Jerboa&rsquo;s rules.
+We have seen how to detect two topological events, namely the creation and the split, from Jerboa rules.

-<a id="org746cdca"></a>
+<a id="org237e28b"></a>

 # Other events

 We can do it for more even events.

-<a id="orgdd7f8a6"></a>
+<a id="org954918e"></a>

 ## Deletion

-<a id="org32fa308"></a>
+<a id="orga0ee42d"></a>

 ## Merging

-<a id="org3bd2893"></a>
+<a id="org480b59d"></a>

 ## Modification

-<a id="orgfcb0aa9"></a>
+<a id="orgf79715d"></a>

 ## Non-modification

-<a id="orgcedc473"></a>
+<a id="org2e108ad"></a>

 # Conclusion